Anello-Photonics/docs-A1/getting_started_quick.rst

 Select *User Configuration* from the main menu to see default configurations.
 To change any configurations, select *Edit*, then the configuration to change, then select the new value.

+For more information, please see the "Unit Configurations" tab.

 ** Congratulations!!! **
 You have completed the initial setup and verification of the Anello EVK.
 Prior to installing the A-1 to the vehicle, you may want to confirm additional set up items such as